bluepicnic/Advanced-Programming---Assignment-2/markdown.md

 Overall, there were many other characteristics to consider beyond the rules and concepts that make up the battleship game itself.
 How I utilised, grouped and manipulated data, how my algorithms were presented and how logic flowed throughout my project were all strong considerations that I took great care in designing and evaluating as I continued my development.

 ### b.
 UML style diagram illustrating initial overall solution (linked to 1a)

 ![Initial solution design in UML Class diagram format](Images/BattleshipAssignmentUML.png)

-The UML diagram, found above,
+The UML diagram, found above, represents the initial design of my system, including the classes and objects found within, and their relationships with one another.
+The classes themselves (and by extention their relationships) did not change in my final program, nor were any additional ones added, but the data within them, such as variables and functions changed significantly in my final implementation.
+Various enumerated types were also included.
+Some concepts within, such as the AI player classes' "mPreviousTarget" and "mSearchDirection" went unused and were ultimately removed in the final version of my system.

+Some aspects of this initial design misinterpreted and misunderstood how levels of abstraction and access modifiers work within C++, as well as the intricaies of run-time polymorphism in the language.
+For example, the recallBoat function, found only in the human player class would not be callable from parts outside of the HumanPlayer class in the design shown above.
+In order for the initial design to work, the function would also need to be present in the base class and in the AIPlayer class as well, since the player type represented in the "Game" class were base class pointers.
+In my final implementation, this function was moved to the main game class, in order to avoid any redundant code.

-Initial problem design which did not include utility functions and overall globally used functions that were not tied to an object.
-However, these were considered alongside objects
+My initial problem design diagram did not include utility functions and overall globally used functions that were not tied to an object.
+However, these were considered alongside objects when conceptualising my program.

 ### c.
 Initial working plan, overall approach, development strategy and approach to quality (linked to 1a,1b).
-Breaking down (not just mentally ;) ) actively defining the actions my system was going to take.

-Tackling no more than 4 related tasks at a time (although as time went on I found myself getting sidetracked ),

-Approach to quality & development strategy
-Testing Regularly
-Code refactoring
-Deign Patterns
+My initial working plan was to actively define the systems my action was going to take, breaking down various tasks from the overall proposed solution.
+I then initially tackled various tasks that were identified to be independent from any object, such as input and file parsing functions, before constructing the objects and user-defined types outlined in my UML that made up the component parts of my game, which was followed by defining the logic that encompassed the game itself.

+The overall approach that I took was to tackle no more than 4 related tasks at any given time which were tracked via the Jira board I made for the project.
+This allowed me to work in an agile way and encouraged a regular review of the status of the tasks I was actively working on.
+While I wasn’t able to work in a sprint or scrum style due to time constraints, I did reflect on the tasks I was managing and moved tasks between my defined swim lanes on a regular basis according to their status.
+As the project progressed, this approach became more difficult as more complex “smaller” tasks contained a number of smaller tasks that were harder to track, especially when these tasks promoted major refactoring or restructuring of my code.
+I made attempts throughout to “future proof” my code for later phases of development in order to mitigate this in advance, so not to take up valuable development time.

+My approach to quality and development strategy consisted of a regular testing strategy as features and milestones were being developed, which ensured that I failed often and made effective attempts to resolve any issues.
+I also consistently refactored my code as the project progressed which improved its readability, and in some cases, the logic and flow.
+This included extracting functionality from parts of the program and placing them in their own functions, renaming variables and overall improving logic flow.
+I also followed various tried and tested design patterns such as abstract factories and finite state machines in my solution to provide solid bases from which to further implement my functionality and maintain an object-oriented development strategy.

 ### d.
 Analysis and decomposition of the overall problem into key ‘epic’ style tasks (linked to 1b, 1c).
-In order to effectively develop the application portion of my project, I made sure during the planning and preparation phases, as well as , to analyse the
+In order to effectively develop the application portion of my project, I made sure during the planning and preparation phases, to analyse the overall task at hand and decompose aspects of game into “epic” style tasks.
+These would later be broken down into more specific tasks.
+Per the assignment brief, this included general gameplay considerations for the base battleship game, in addition to game modes that would be potentially implemented in later development phases, such as the “salvo” and hidden mines game modes.
+There were also a number of wider considerations which comprised of problems that I identified before overall development began, namely menu creation & layout, input parsing, and file management.
+These were issues that I believed would take up a considerable amount of development time and resources, as well as being integral to the functionality of the game itself.
+As such, these issues deserved their own “epics” to group sub-tasks under and were tracked alongside other wider issues.
+I also included the setup phase of the battleship game as its own “epic” for similar reasons.
+As identified in section 1A of this report, there are aspects of the battleship game that become more convoluted and involved when the physical mediums of the game are taken away.
+Add to this fact that extra, computer game only functionality needed to be added on top, such as auto-placing boats during the setup phase, resulted in the “game setup” being allocated its own high-level task.
+The final two “epics” I incorporated were related to the behaviour and logic behind the two inherited and derived classes of the player object, Human and AI players.
+Similar to the setup phase, the concept of a player for use in the command line console adaptation of battleship is much more complex than it is for the physical game.
+Not only are human players allowed to manually place ships much like they do in the physical game, but can also do so automatically with a randomised location.
+The assignment brief specifically calls for auto placement of a single boat, available boats (i.e. those not already placed, and all boats, which each come with their own challenges.
+The same applies to an AI player, which is a fresh consideration for the adapted game.
+While their decision making and mechanical navigation of the game is much more pre-determined, extra care needed to be taken to ensure an AI player is bound to the same rules as a human one.

-Made use of Jira to consider high level tasks and concepts Wider considerations such as game modes and overall handling of particular functionality (file, input parsing)
+I made use of the issue tracking software “Jira” to consider high level tasks and concepts, visualise progress through swimlanes and categorise tasks under “epics”.

 ### e.
 Initial object-oriented design ideas and planned phased breakdown into smaller tasks (linked to 1d).

+Polymorphism -> player classes.
+Did consider different game types.

+Abstraction ->Initially tried to make all member variables private to maintain encapsulation.
+Had to move some to private

 Later broke down into smaller individual tasks based on actions each object needed to take.

-Was able to eaily identify the bigger picuture, but struggled with specifics.
-Especially with regards to future-proofing my work for later development phases
+Was able to eaily identify the bigger picture, but struggled with specifics.
+Especially with regards to future-proofing my work for later development phases.

 Initially done from a physical battleship game point of view when considering EPICs, was then adapted from a programming perspective to suit the needs of encapsulation, abstraction